-Adult patients (≥ 16 years) requiring AE from 2011 to 2013 at a single trauma-care facility were included.
+Methods: Adult patients (≥ 16 years) requiring AE from 2011 to 2013 at a single trauma-care facility were included.
 Data was collected on demographic parameters, transfer status, injury severity score (ISS), emergency resuscitation characteristics, AE and operative characteristics, complications, and in-hospital mortality.
 Descriptive analyses were performed.

-Thirty six patients underwent AE for trauma-related hemorrhagic complications and were included in the study.
+Results: Thirty six patients underwent AE for trauma-related hemorrhagic complications and were included in the study.
 Average age was 31.5 (± 11.3) years with a male preponderance (91.7%).
 Penetrating trauma (61.1%) was the most common type of injury.
 The primary mechanism of injury was gunshot (58.3%).
 The median ISS was 24 (IQR: 20-29).
 Pre-operative AE was performed in 23 (63.9%) patients and these patients had a lower median ISS (22) than those who underwent post-operative AE (p = 0.015).
 Hepatic (55.6%) and pelvic (33.3%) trauma more commonly required radiological intervention.
 Bleeding from the right hepatic (n = 14), and the right internal iliac (n = 6) arteries and/or their branches, were more often embolized.
 Microcoils were the preferred AE agents (61.1%).
 Median length of hospital stay was 7.5 (IQR: 3-14) days.
 Eight (22.2%) patients did not survive.

-With the availability of multi-detector computed tomography and a dedicated interventional radiology suite, implementation of AE for the care of trauma patients in LMIC settings is possible.
+Conclusion: With the availability of multi-detector computed tomography and a dedicated interventional radiology suite, implementation of AE for the care of trauma patients in LMIC settings is possible.

 (2015).
 Angiographic embolization for major trauma in a low-middle income healthcare setting--a retrospective review.
 International journal of surgery, 18(6), 34-40.

-Available at: http://ecommons.aku.edu/pakistan_fhs_mc_surg_surg/635
+Available at: https://ecommons.aku.edu/pakistan_fhs_mc_surg_surg/635